ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_thermodyn_diagnostics.rst

 land and oceans, separately.

 The water mass budget is obtained from monthly mean latent heat fluxes (for evaporation), total and snowfall precipitation (cfr.
 Liepert et al., 2012).
-Latent energy budget is obtained by multiplying each component of the water mass budget by the respective latent heat constant.
+The latent energy budget is obtained multiplying each component of the water mass budget by the respective latent heat constant.
 When a land-sea mask is provided, results are also available for land and oceans, separately.

 The LEC is computed from 3D fields of daily mean velocity and temperature fields in the troposphere over pressure levels.
 The analysis is carried on in spectral fields, converting lonlat grids in Fourier coefficients.
 The components of the LEC are computed as in Ulbrich and Speth, 1991.
+In order to account for possible gaps in pressure levels, the daily fields of 2D near-surface temperature and horizontal velocities.

-The material entropy production is computed by using the indirect or the direct method (or both), the former relying on the convergence of radiative heat in the atmosphere (cfr.
-Lucarini et al., 2011; Pascale et al., 2011), the latter on the computation of entropy production  of all viscous and non-viscous dissipative processes occurring in the atmosphere (namely the sensible heat fluxes, the hydrological cycle with its components and the kinetic energy dissipation).
+The material entropy production is computed by using the indirect or the direct method (or both).
+The former method relies on the convergence of radiative heat in the atmosphere (cfr.
+Lucarini et al., 2011; Pascale et al., 2011), the latter on all viscous and non-viscous dissipative processes occurring in the atmosphere (namely the sensible heat fluxes, the hydrological cycle with its components and the kinetic energy dissipation).

-A comprehensive report of this new method is currently in preparation for Geosciences Model Development.
+For a comprehensive report on the methods used and some descriptive results, please refer to Lembo et al., 2019.